renovate-bot/NeXTLinux-_-gosbomx/DEVELOPING.md

 is not kept up to date then a test should be written (when possible) to assert any input data is not stale.

 An example of this is the static list of licenses that is stored in `internal/spdxlicense` for use by the SPDX presenters.
-This list is updated and published periodically by an external group and syft can grab and update this list by running `go generate ./...` from the root of the repo.
+This list is updated and published periodically by an external group and gosbom can grab and update this list by running `go generate ./...` from the root of the repo.

 An integration test has been written to grabs the latest license list version externally and compares that version